16 Days of Glory: Releases

-There are multiple versions of the film, including a theatrical version running almost 2.5 hours, and a six-hour TV version that was shown on PBS as a six-part mini-series in July 1988.
+There are multiple versions of the film, including a theatrical version running almost 2.5 hours, and a six-hour TV version that was shown on PBS as a six-part mini-series beginning July 20, 1988.

 The film premiered at the Academy of Motion Picture Arts and Sciences' Samuel Goldwyn Theater in Beverly Hills, California on July 29, 1985.
-It had a two-week Oscar qualifying run in Santa Monica, California beginning October 23, 1985, and opened in New York City on March 7, 1986, grossing $84,000.
-Its television premiere was on The Disney Channel on January 24, 1987.
+In February 1986, Paramount Pictures acquired distribution rights to the documentary.
+It had a two-week Oscar qualifying run at the Monica 4-Plex in Santa Monica, California beginning October 23, 1985, and opened in New York City on March 7, 1986, grossing $84,000.
+A ten-hour-long cut was also made, the second half of which premiered on the Disney Channel on June 20, 1987.